 What are the new laws being proposed, and how do they hurt India's farmers?

 Previously, the Indian government had offered guaranteed prices (the Minimum Support Price, or MSP) to farmers for crops, providing longer term financial safety, which in turn, enables them to make investments for future crop cycles.
-Now, the government has introduced three new agriculture laws that arguably offer much less financial safety for Indian farmers:
+In 2021, the government introduced three new agriculture laws that arguably offered much less financial safety for Indian farmers:

 Farmers' Produce Trade and Commerce (Promotion and Facilitation) Act, 2020